 What Are Medical Guidelines for ADHD Treatment?

-According to the American Association of Pediatrics, the American Psychiatric Association, and other professional medical institutions, best practice treatment plans are recommended to start with support and training for parents of young children, and go on to include parent training for kids of all ages.
+According to the American Association of Pediatrics, the American Psychiatric Association, and other professional medical institutions, best practice treatment plans recommend with support and training for parents of young children, and include parent training for kids of all ages.

 According to the CDC, “Behavior therapy, given by parents and with the support of healthcare providers, teaches children to better control their own behavior, leading to improved functioning at school, home and in relationships.”
 The CDC explains that when parents learn and practice behavior therapy, it “requires time and effort, but it has lasting benefits for the child.”